top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 ### Implementation

+#### Localization

 We slightly modified the previously implemented localization pipeline.

 The localization pipeline takes a rectified image as an input.
 Therefore we need to undistort the barrel distorted images provided by the wide angle camera in a first step.
 To do so we use the distortion parameters determined in the intrinsic camera calibration.
 The previously implemented image rectification node undistorts the image in a way that is usable for the lane following pipeline, but unacceptable for a reliable state estimation.
-It is necessary for the state estimation based on apriltags to workm that the undistored image corresponds to the intrinsic parametes of the camera.
+It is necessary for the state estimation based on apriltags to work that the undistored image corresponds to the intrinsic parametes of the camera.

 The previously used pipeline uses the image rectification node from the ROS library that is based on openCV.
 The node works in the following way: